revelrylabs/text_chunker_ex/README.md

 - Semantic Chunking: Prioritizes chunking text into meaningful blocks based on separators relevant to the specified format (e.g., headings, paragraphs in Markdown).
 - Configurable Chunking: Fine-tune the chunking process with options for, text chunk size, overlap and format.
-- Metadata Tracking: Automatically generates Chunk structs containing byte range information for accurately reassembling the original text if needed.
+- Metadata Tracking: Automatically generates `Chunk` structs containing byte range information for accurately reassembling the original text if needed.
+Additional custom metadata can also be added to all chunks.
 - Extensibility: Designed to accommodate additional chunking strategies in the future.

 ## Installation